Learn How to Upload SVG Files to the Cricut Design Space App on iPad + iPhone

 Now you can make any changes needed, to prepare the design for your project!

-I hope this tutorial has helped you learn how to upload SVG files to the Cricut Design Space app.
-If you’re looking for some ready to cut SVG files to use with your Cricut machine, check out my ready to cut SVG designs (with over 275 Free SVG files!).
+I hope this tutorial has helped you learn how to open SVG files to the Cricut Design Space app.
+If you’re looking for some ready to cut Cricut SVG files, check out my SVG designs (with over 275 Free SVG files!).

 Affiliate Disclosure: I may be an affiliate for some products recommended in this post.
 This means that if you purchase items through my links I will earn a small commission, at no extra cost to you.
 I only recommend products that I have personally used and enjoy and when you order through my link, it helps me continue to offer you weekly free SVG files, digital papers, scrapbook sketches, tutorials, and other fun things.
 Thank you in advance for your support!